 DSUs are granted to the Company's non-executive directors under the terms of the Company's DSU Incentive Plan.
 The initial fair value of the DSU compensation liability is calculated at the date of grant based on the Company's share price on grant date.
 Subsequently, at each reporting date and on settlement, the DSU compensation liability is remeasured, with any change in fair value recorded as compensation expense in the statement of loss and comprehensive loss in the period.
 The fair value of the DSUs is marked to the quoted market price of the Company's common shares at each reporting date.
 The DSUs are settled in cash.
-The DSUs vest upon the holder ceasing to be a director of the Company, except in the event of an earlier change of control, in which case, the DSUs will vest fully upon such change of control.
+The DSUs are settled in cash.
+The DSUs vest based on the pro-rata number of days each independent director remains a director of the Company until January 1, 2017, except in the event of an earlier change of control, in which case, the DSUs will vest fully upon such change of control.